 If you’re young and applying to college after high school, they won’t expect anything too fancy for work experience on your application.
 Honestly, there will be a lot of applicants that won’t have anything to use as work experience.

 Stating that you were a childcare provider shows that you’re interested in working and applying yourself, which is exactly what colleges want to see.
-If you can demonstrate that you got good grades while you were holding a job, then they’ll have confidence that you’ll be able to maintain the workload of demanding studies paired with the need to support yourself.
+If you can demonstrate that you earnt good grades while you were holding a job, then they’ll have confidence that you’ll be able to maintain the workload of demanding studies paired with the need to support yourself.

-Ultimately, being a childcare provider can be a great thing to add to your resume or job/college application.
+Ultimately, being a childcare provider can be a great addition to add to your resume or job/college application.
 Don’t just list yourself as a “babysitter” and describe the experience as “took care of little kids”.
 By carefully thinking through how you can present yourself, you’ll be an excellent candidate that can quickly rise to the top of the application pile.